fc-minecraft/hoc2021-makecode-md/mona_lisa-3.md

 ### @hideIteration true
 ### @explicitHints true

-# The Mona Lisa
+# The Mona Lisa (Solution)

 ## Step 1
-The Mona Lisa has a frown, not her famous smile.
-This is because her garden has been destroyed.
-You will need to PLACE `White Glazed Terracotta` blocks, so that they form a square outline which is 6 blocks in length by 6 blocks in width.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.

 #### ~ tutorialhint
 Use ``||agent.agent set block or item||`` to give your Agent a `White Glazed Terracotta` block.
 Use the ``||agent.agent move||`` to move your Agent and then ``||agent.agent place||`` to place a block in the direction you want the block placed.
 Repeat ``||agent.agent move||`` and ``||agent.agent place||`` until the right number of blocks are placed.